kimchi-project/ginger/docs/API.md

 * **GET**: Retrieve the current firmware levels.
     * level: The firmware levels (MI and ML, or Maint.
 Level) The final group is the currently booted firmware.
+**Actions (POST):**

+* commit: Commit the image running on the temp side to the perm side.
+          In order to do this, the machine must be running the temp image.
+* reject: Reject the image on the temp side, overwriting it with the image from the perm side.
+In order to do this, the machine must be running the permanent image.
-* **PUT**: Update the firmware level of the booted side.
+* upgrade: Update the firmware level of the booted side.
     * path: The remote file path pointing to the firmware image file.
-    * overwrite-perm-ok: Indicate whether possibly overwriting the permanent boot side while updating the fw is acceptable.
+    * overwrite-perm: Indicate whether possibly overwriting the permanent boot side while updating the firmware is acceptable.
+A value of 'False' guarantees the current perm side image remains untouched.
-            * Required: No
-            * Default: True
-            * A value of 'False' guarantees the current perm side image remains untouched.
 Note: If running permanent image, this will result in an error.

-**URI:** /plugins/ginger/firmware/commit

-** Methods**

-* **POST**: Commit the image running on the temp side to the perm side.
-            In order to do this, the machine must be running the temp image.

-**URI:** /plugins/ginger/firmware/reject

-** Methods**

-* **POST**: Reject the image on the temp side, overwriting it with the image from the perm side.
-In order to do this, the machine must be running the permanent image.
+It is optional.

 ### Resource: FirmwareProgess (Power System firmware)